Forgot password

 What Are the Mystery Crates You Can't Open?

 These are trade goods, not regular loot.
-They're meant to be sold at dedicated Trader NPCs for profit, not cracked open yourself.
-The main trading hub where you'd sell them (Tortuga) isn't accessible in the demo.
-So for now, don't stress about them.
-Drop them in a storage chest at your base and forget about them until Early Access, when the full trading economy becomes available.
+They're meant to be sold at dedicated Trader NPCs for profit.
+In Early Access, you can sell them at Tortuga, the main trading hub accessible once you've progressed far enough in the main quests.
+Drop any trade goods you can't carry into a storage chest at your base and take them to Tortuga when you unlock access.

 Does Windrose Demo Progress Carry Over to Early Access?